cloudflare/cloudflare-docs/content/fundamentals/api/reference/deprecations.md

 ## Account Billing Profile, User Billing Profile, and User Billing History

-**End of life Date: June 6, 2023**
+**End of life date: June 6, 2023**

-Cloudflare will no longer continue to support these endpoints due to a system transition and low endpoint usage.
-There is no replacement for these endpoints.
+There is no API replacement for these endpoints.
 As an alternative, please log in to your Cloudflare account to view your:

 - [Invoices & Billing Email](https://dash.cloudflare.com/?to=/:account/billing)
 - [Billing subscriptions](https://dash.cloudflare.com/?to=/:account/billing/subscriptions)